zhxu33/ecs170_project/README.md

 ## model/

 > ### human-action-detection.ipynb
-This notebook is where we preprocessed data and experimented with models using CNN.
+This notebook is where we preprocessed data and experimented with MobileNet model using CNN.

-> ### human-action-detection-using-cnn.ipynb
+> ### human-action-detection-using-efficientnet.ipynb
-This is a notebook we found on [Kaggle](https://www.kaggle.com/code/kirollosashraf/human-action-detection-using-cnn) to use as a scaffolding resource.
+This is the final model we built with EfficientNet.